Sarie Van Belle, PhD

 Adult Female and Juvenile Playing

-In order to investigate male and female reproductive strategies, I examined female estrogen and progesterone profiles to determine ovarian cycles and timing of ovulation.
-I mapped sociosexual behaviors, along with male androgen and glucocorticoid levels, onto the ovarian profiles to examine the relative importance of male mate guarding and female mate choice.
-This socio-endocrine study revealed several important insights into the biology, social system, and mating strategies of black howler monkeys that were not anticipated based on behavioral data alone.
+In order to investigate male and female reproductive strategies, I measured female estrogen and progesterone concentrations from fecal samples to determine the ovarian cycles and timing of ovulation.
+Onto these ovarian cycles, I mapped sociosexual behaviors, including copulations, as well as profiles of male fecal androgen and glucocorticoid concentrations, to examine the relative importance of male mate guarding and female mate choice.

 Dispersal Regimes